 For my soul, abstinence means truly being happy means that I make decisions that are consistent with my morals and values and take full responsibility for my choices.

 That’s a very abundant definition of abstinence and not a definition I would in any way, shape or form associate with deprivation.”

 VIDEO: TREATING UNDERLYING TRAUMA IS CRITICAL WHEN TREATING SELF DESTRUCTIVE BEHAVIORS

-Dr. Kim Dennis, Medical Director, CEO and Co-Founder, discusses the key to effective trauma treatment.
+Kim Dennis, MD, CEDS, Medical Director, CEO and Co-Founder, discusses the key to effective trauma treatment.